Interlibrary Loan

 Current law students, faculty, and staff are able to use Interlibrary Loan (ILL) to borrow books, journal articles, or other materials from thousands of other libraries that participate in ILL resource sharing.

-If your citation is from an AI chat interface (such as ChatGPT), please verify that the cited source exists.
+If your citation is AI-generated (such as, from ChatGPT, Copilot, Gemini, etc.), please verify that the cited source exists and that the citation is accurate.

-However, there are some restrictions on what we will request.
-If the Law Library already owns an item, we will not request it through ILL unless our copy is lost or unavailable.
+- Items the Law Library already owns unless our copy is lost or unavailable.

 Contact 701-777-3482 or Jane Oakland if you have questions about materials.

 We will try to find the requested item from a source that does not charge.
-If such a source is not available, you may be asked to pay the difference for any charges exceeding $25.00.
-Charges may include copyright fees.
-This happens infrequently.
+If such a source is not available, you may be asked to pay for charges, which including copyright fees.
+This happens rarely.
 When it does,

 - we will ask your permission before filling the request, and